How much do DJI’s alleged security vulnerabilities actually matter to public safety officials?

 But despite the fact that the majority of respondents are at least somewhat concerned, everyone seems to be using DJI drones nonetheless.

 According to the 2019 Fall Public Safety UAS Survey from Droneresponders, 73% of public safety agencies or organizations claim to be operating a DJI Mavic drone.
-47% of respondents reported using a DJI Matrice series, 46% the DJI Phantom series, and 37% the DJI Inspire series (respondents could answer multiple times if their departments had multiple drones).
+47% of respondents reported using a DJI Matrice series (like the Matrice 300), 46% the DJI Phantom series, and 37% the DJI Inspire series (respondents could answer multiple times if their departments had multiple drones).

 And those DJI drone purchases aren’t stopping anytime soon.
 55% of survey respondents said their department of agency intend to purchase a DJI-brand drone within the next calendar year.